Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 #### Rectangular Frame

-A [`RectangularFrame`](@ref) takes a top-left vertex, a width, height, and the x- and y-width, the latter of which be the thickness of the frame along the x- and y-axis:
+A [`RectangularFrame`](@ref) takes a top-left vertex, a width, a height, and the x- and y-width, the latter of which is the thickness of the frame along the x- and y-axes:

 ```julia
 rectangular_frame = RectangularFrame(